A pool day in the backyard with your friends and family can be fun and rejuvenating, especially on sweltering summer days.

 Most homeowners opt for a variable-speed pool pump, allowing users to alter the speed.
 Besides, it delivers excellent energy efficiency compared to single-speed pumps.

 While on pool pumps, here’s a quick overview of each type.
 As you might already know, pumps are the most crucial component of a swimming pool.
 A pump circulates water and mixes chemicals while keeping algae away from the pool.
-Therefore, investing in a premium-quality pump that is adequate for your pool is vital.
+Therefore, investing in a premium-quality pump adequate for your pool is vital.

 5. Upgrade Your Filtration System

 It is always better to use a large filter since it has more surface area and allows water to flow quickly, reducing the pressure on the pump.
-You can also replace the old filter in your pool with a modernised one.
+You can also replace the old filter in your pool with a modern one.
 Most pool owners opt for a cartridge filter since it is energy-saving.
 It requires less backwashing while providing excellent filtration.

 The better your filtration unit is maintained and clean, the less pressure is exerted on the pump to sanitise and circulate the pool.
 Thus, it uses less electricity, saving you money on filter maintenance and replacement.